millionhz/cplusplus-notes/README.md

 Usually variables are destroyed after a code block finishes execution but if we define a variable, in that block, as static, it will not be destroyed.

-Static elements are allocated storage only once in a program lifetime in static storage area.
-And they have a scope till the program lifetime.
+Static elements are only created once and have a lifetime till the end of the program.

 ```cpp
 void counter()